 1926 Census Records Released Online — National Archives Website Receives 20 Million Hits in First Weekend

-The release of the 1926 Census records by the National Archives of Ireland has sparked an extraordinary public response, with the website receiving 20 million hits in its first weekend of availability as people across Ireland and the diaspora rushed to uncover details about life in the early years of the Irish Free State.
+The release of the 1926 Census records by the National Archives of Ireland has sparked an extraordinary public response, with the website receiving 20 million hits in its first weekend of availability as people across Ireland and the diaspora rushed to uncover details about life in the early years of the Irish Free State — a nation just four years old, still raw from the Civil War, and captured in extraordinary detail for the first time in a century.

 Background

-The 1926 Census was the first census conducted in the newly established Irish Free State, capturing a snapshot of Irish society at a pivotal moment in the country's history — just four years after independence and in the aftermath of the Civil War.
+The 1926 Census was the first census conducted in the newly established Irish Free State, capturing a snapshot of Irish society at a pivotal moment in the country's history.
 The records were sealed for 100 years under Irish law and have now been released to the public for the first time, offering an unprecedented window into the lives of ordinary Irish people in the 1920s.
+The census recorded a population of 2.97 million in the 26 counties — a decrease of over 167,000 from the 1911 census — with Dublin the only county to see population growth.
+The vast majority of the population (97%) was Irish-born, indicating very limited immigration, and the economy was heavily reliant on agriculture, with 51% of the workforce employed in that sector.

 Key Developments